 A substantial piece (20,000 words, 80%) of independent research.
 Viva examination (worth 20%).

-In your application, you are asked to write a brief, preliminary and non-binding, research proposal (up to 500 words), describing the research that you would like to pursue, and the methods that you may draw on.
+There is a writing element to the application process for this course.
+You will need to write a brief, preliminary and non-binding, research proposal.
+This should be up to 500 words.
+It should describe the research you would like to pursue, and the methods you may draw on.

 Fees and funding